dbpolglase/tUI/Manual-en.md

  TEXT_addEditData(edit-&gt;text,"Linea3");
 }
 </code></pre>
-<p>The TEXT class is the support for the data of views and components.
+<p>The TEXT class is the support for the data of Views and components.
 It is divided into lines, fields, and field sizes.<br>
 These can be more or less dynamic depending on where we use them.
 In the case of a field, for example, the size is fixed by the component size.
-In the case of the edit view, these are dynamic based on the size of the lines read.</p>
+In the case of the edit View, these are dynamic based on the size of the lines read.</p>
 <h3 id="practice-1">Practice</h3>
-<p>We leave as practice filling the view view with the data entered in the form when giving OK.</p>
+<p>We leave as practice filling the View view with the data entered in the form when giving OK.</p>
 <blockquote>
 <p>Hint: (tEdit*)LVIEW_getElement(“view”,NULL);</p>
 </blockquote>